rohanmaniwade/simpleThesis-typst/simple-thesis/04_theoretical_background.typ

 Achieving effective test time reduction while maintaining realistic severity requires careful attention to several critical factors.
 The compression must accurately represent real world conditions without introducing artificial failures or missing genuine failure modes.

 The most important consideration is selecting an appropriate value for the material exponent $b$.
-This parameter should be as close as possible to the actual material behavior, and when uncertain, conservative default values should be used.
+This parameter should be as close as possible to the actual material behaviour, and when uncertain, conservative default values should be used.
 The accuracy of $b$ directly affects the validity of the time compression calculation.

 Physical limits constrain how much compression is practically achievable.
 The excitation level cannot exceed the material's ultimate strength, which typically limits the amplification factor to 2 or 3 times the fatigue limit for most materials.
 While this constraint may seem restrictive, it can still enable substantial time reduction.
 For an amplification factor of 2, the maximum achievable compression varies significantly with the material exponent, as shown in @testtimereduction.